nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 - process_long
 - process_high_memory

-For now just select the default and continue.
-In the next step you have the specify if you need a `meta map` with sample-specific information.
+For now can just select the default and continue.

+In the next step you have to specify if you need a `meta map` with sample-specific information.
 Our test module will need a meta map, so select yes for the moment.
-If you want to now what exactly meta maps are check out the documentation [here](https://nf-co.re/docs/contributing/modules#what-is-the-meta-map).
+If you want to know what exactly meta maps are check out the documentation [here](https://nf-co.re/docs/contributing/modules#what-is-the-meta-map).
 Magic will happen now: nf-core tools will create the following entries for the code of the module itself

 ```console